 “I can’t recall any customers commenting on his PA’s but I took a companion and she did mention his PA’s were really long and didn’t need to be.”

 Peter and Mia are best friends.
 Mia accused me of touching her leg.
 She is also good friends with Anna.
-You may recall crew member T said he had two friends on the flight who would support him in working up.
+You may recall crew member T said he had two friends on the flight who would support him working up.
 They were Ann and Mia.
-Peter and Ven also have a connection which will become clear in due course.
+Peter and Ven also have a connection that will become clear in due course.

 In T’s witness statement he wrote;